f-arriel/Indonesia-FW-MPs/README.md

 1. Open the Google Colaboratory notebook and input or upload sampling locations.
 2. Download the processed `.csv` file from the notebook.
-3. Run the R script locally or on your server with the `.rds` model file accessible.
+3. Upload the `.csv` file to the online Shiny app (deployed version of the R script) for MPs prediction.
-4. View or export predictive maps and analysis results.
+4. View, explore, and download predictive maps and analysis results directly from the web app.

 ---